-In 1995, President Bill Clinton announced a new program called Stockpile Stewardship—an ambitious effort to improve the science and technology for assessing an aging nuclear weapons stockpile without relying on nuclear testing.
-For stockpile stewardship to succeed, all aspects of weapons must be understood in sufficient detail so experts can evaluate weapon performance with confidence and make informed decisions about refurbishing, remanufacturing, or replacing weapons as the needs arise.
-See video on YouTube: Stockpile Stewardship.
+The Stockpile Stewardship Program is an ambitious effort to improve the science and technology for assessing an aging nuclear weapons stockpile without relying on nuclear testing.
+For this program to succeed, all aspects of weapons must be understood in sufficient detail so experts can evaluate weapon performance with confidence and make informed decisions about refurbishing, remanufacturing, or replacing weapons as needs arise.

-A view inside the target chamber for the National Ignition Facility (NIF), which will allow scientists to replicate various physical processes at the energy densities and temperatures approaching those in a weapon detonation.
+A view inside NIF’s target chamber, which allows scientists to replicate various physical processes at energy densities and temperatures approaching those in a weapon detonation.

 Stockpile stewardship is a continuous process that requires the right tools for the job.
 Though not without risk as weapons continue to age and national security requirements change, our efforts through SSP will continue to ensure a safe, secure, and effective stockpile as long as nuclear weapons exist.

 Watch our YouTube video Stockpile Stewardship: How we ensure the nuclear deterrent without testing.